gildasio/h2t/README.md

   -H HEADERS [HEADERS ...], --headers HEADERS [HEADERS ...]
                         a list of headers to look for (see available in list sub-command)
+  -i IGNORE_HEADERS [IGNORE_HEADERS ...], --ignore-headers IGNORE_HEADERS [IGNORE_HEADERS ...]
-  -n, --no-redirect     doesn't follow http redirects -u USER_AGENT, --user-agent USER_AGENT
+                        a list of headers to ignore in the results -n, --no-redirect     doesn't follow http redirects -u USER_AGENT, --user-agent USER_AGENT
                         set user agent to request